ddobrin/native-spring-on-k8s-with-graalvm-workshop/setup/README.md

 # Software Prerequisites Setup and Environment Validation

 This setup exercise requires the completion of 3 steps:
-1. Install Prequisites
+1. Install Prerequisites
 2. Environment Validation
-3. Build and run a validation app
+3. Build and Run a validation app

 ## Context
-The workshop intends to illustrate how to build Spring Native applications, using directly the GraalVM, or while leveraging AdoptOpenJDK and Cloud-Native Buildpacks.
+The workshop intends to illustrate how to build Spring Native applications, leveraging respectively the GraalVM directly, or AdoptOpenJDK and Cloud-Native Buildpacks.
 While GraalVM offers both JIT as well as AOT builds, and we'll use it to teach concepts, we wish to illustrate cloud-native buildpack concepts while setting up a second JVM, independent of GraalVM: an OpenJDK version.

 It is recommended to leverage  SDKMan for managing parallel versions of a Software Development Kit, or alternatively jEnv.
-If you prefer to setting up the path to the executable yourself in the IDE or Terminal window, please do so.
+If you prefer to set up the path to the executable yourself in the IDE or Terminal window, please do so.

-Use whichever approach you're most comfortable with.
+**Note:** Use whichever approach you're most comfortable with.

-## 1. Prequisites
+## Prerequisites

 * SDK Managers
     * SDKMan - managing parallel versions of multiple Software Development Kits[[Install]](https://sdkman.io/) - `recommended`